Lodash - error handling

 var $object: Object

-// This will throw a SyntaxError because the JSON is malformed
+// This will throw a TypeError because we are assigning to the wrong type

 // catch() with no parameters catches all errors